shikha1108/notes/technicalTerms.md

 #### Dependency Injection:
 * What(If I have talk about Dependency Injection.
 I can say that Dependency Injection) Is a design pattern in software development where the components of a system are provided with their dependencies (external services, objects, or resources) rather than creating or managing them internally.
-* Why(The main adavantage of Dependency Injection)promotes loose coupling between components, making the code more modular, testable, maintainable.
+* Why(The biggest adavantage of using Dependency Injection)promotes loose coupling between components, making the code more modular, testable, maintainable.
 * How (There are three common types of dependency injection: Constructor D.I, Setter, Method)
 ```java
 public static void main(String[] args) {